FC St. Pauli: Supporters

 The club prides itself on having the largest number of female fans in all of German football.
 In 2002, advertisements for the men's magazine Maxim were removed from the Millerntor-Stadion in response to fans' protests over the adverts' sexist depictions of women.
 In 2011, the club banned lap dancers from performing during match before guests at a corporate suite, following fans' complaints.
 The suite belonged to local lap dance club Susies Show Bar.

 St. Pauli is also a worldwide symbol for punk and related subcultures.
-The skull and crossbones logo and the team's brown and white football jerseys have often been worn by international artists such as the bands Asian Dub Foundation, Gaslight Anthem and Panteon Rococo.
-The KMFDM frontman and Hamburg native Sascha Konietzko is a recognisable St. Pauli fan, at one point placing a huge picture of a fist smashing a swastika on his band's main page, with the caption "St. Pauli Fans gegen Rechts!" ("St. Pauli fans against the Right") underneath it.
+The skull and crossbones logo and the team's brown and white football jerseys have often been worn by international artists such as the bands Asian Dub Foundation, Gaslight Anthem, Panteon Rococo and Molotov (band).
+The KMFDM frontman and Hamburg native Sascha Konietzko is a recognisable St. Pauli fan at one point placing a huge picture of a fist smashing a swastika on his band's main page, with the caption "St. Pauli Fans gegen Rechts!" ("St. Pauli fans against the Right") underneath it.
 American punk band Anti-Flag can be seen wearing St. Pauli shirts in numerous music videos for their album American Fall.
 Another notable supporter and sponsor is Andrew Eldritch, lead singer of band The Sisters of Mercy.
 On his 2006 "Sisters Bite The Silver Bullet"- tour, Eldritch wore the famous skull and crossbones shirt.
-Georg Holm, the bassist of the Icelandic post rock band Sigur Rós, has performed at several festivals wearing a St. Pauli T-shirt.
+Georg Holm, the bassist of the Icelandic post rock band Sigur Rós, has performed at several festivals wearing a St. Pauli shirt.
 Alex Rosamilia, the guitarist for The Gaslight Anthem, frequently wears a St. Pauli hat and hoodie and displays a flag of the club's logo in front of the speakers of his guitar amp.
 Editors guitarist and synthesiser player Chris Urbanowicz frequently wears the skull and crossbones t-shirt.
 Dave Doughman, the singer for Dayton, Ohio's Swearing at Motorists, who has been spotted in concert with the skull and crossbones on his guitar and amplifier, moved to St. Pauli in 2010.
 Bad Religion played a charity match against St. Pauli's third team in 2000.
-German musicians that are fans include: Fettes Brot, Die Ärzte singer/drummer/songwriter Bela B., Kettcar, Tomte and many other bands, most of them underground.
+German musicians who are fans include: Fettes Brot, Die Ärzte singer/drummer/songwriter Bela B., Kettcar, Tomte, and many other bands, most of them underground.